 You may access our site without providing any data at all.
 However, to use all features and functions available on our site you may be required to submit or allow for the collection of certain data.

-You have the right to ask for a copy of any of your personal data held by us (where such data is held).
-Under the GDPR, no fee is payable and we will provide any and all information in response to your request free of charge.
-Please contact us for more details using the contact details in section 14 below.
+You have the right to access your personal data held by us (where such data is held) and to ask for information regarding how that data is held, what data is held and if data is being processed.
+Under the UK GDPR, no fee is payable and we will provide any and all information in response to your request free of charge.
+Please contact us for more details using the contact details in section 16 of this Notice.

-If you have any questions about our site or this Privacy Notice, please contact us by email at firstname.lastname@example.org, by telephone on 020 7499 7722, or by post at 24 Curzon Street, London W1J 7TF.
-Please ensure that your query is clear, particularly if it is a request for information about the data we hold about you (as under section 12, above).
+If you have any questions about our site or this Notice, please contact us by email at email@example.com, by telephone on 020 7499 7722, or by post at 24 Curzon Street, London, W1J 7TF.
+Please ensure that your query is clear, particularly if it is a request for information about the data we hold about you (see section 14 of this Notice).

-We may change this Privacy Notice from time to time (for example, if the law changes).
-Any changes will be immediately posted on our site and you will be deemed to have accepted the terms of the Privacy Notice on your first use of our site following the alterations.
-We recommend that you check this page regularly to keep up-to-date.
+We may change this Notice from time to time (for example, if the law changes).
+Any changes will be immediately posted on our site and you will be deemed to have accepted the terms of the Notice on your first use of our site following the alterations.
+We recommend that you check this page regularly to keep up-to-date with any changes.